-- Separate the list of inventory damage into owned inventory, consignment, memo, and customer goods. - Identify and preserve any documents that would assist in documenting your cost of inventory.
-Download an Inventory List form by visiting our website at JewelersMutual.com.
+- Separate the list of inventory damage into owned inventory, consignment, memo, and customer goods. - ☐ Identify and preserve any documents that would assist in documenting your cost of inventory.

-Business property
+Business Property

-- Complete a list of any property that:
+Complete a list of any property that:

-- is lost or damaged beyond repair;
+- Is lost or damaged beyond repair;

-- is damaged but is repairable; and
+- Is damaged but is repairable; and

-- just needs to be cleaned.
+- Just needs to be cleaned.